Geoscience Projects

 Outputs

-• Geoscience Australia and NTGS have co-funded the Northwest Northern Territory Seismic Survey comprising over 700 km of seismic data across the Birrindudu Basin and linked to existing seismic lines from the Beetaloo Sub-basin to the Tanami Region.
+• Geoscience Australia and NTGS have co-funded the Northwest Northern Territory Seismic Survey across the Birrindudu Basin and linked to existing seismic lines from the Beetaloo Sub-basin to the Tanami Region.
+The survey successfully acquired approximately 846 kilometers of high-resolution seismic data across four seismic transects: 23GA-NT1 (comprising 54.5 km and 184.5 km in two separate sections), 23GA-NT2 (112 km), 23GA-NT3 (221.46 km), and 23GA-NT4 (274.2 km) and covers an extensive area of the Birrindudu Basin, Kalkarindji Suite, Tanami, and Wolfe Basin.
 This is the first seismic data acquired in the Birrindudu Basin and will provide insight to the concealed relationship with the greater McArthur Basin and Tanami Region, including fault controls within the Basin.
-The raw data is available to request through Geoscience Australia.
+The processed data and report can be downloaded through Geoscience Australia's product catalogue.

 • Extensive investigations by NTGS, CSIRO, Geoscience Australia and University of Adelaide on drillholes from the Birrindudu Basin, housed at NTGS’s Core Facility in Darwin, has provided a consistent suite of information of the subsurface geology to assist in interpreting the Northwest Northern Territory Seismic Survey.
 These investigations include a systematic characterisation of the sedimentary facies and petrophysical signature of the Birrindudu Basin succession, available through GEMIS.